• Skip to primary navigation

 With protein from the lentils and a punch of flavor from the romesco, this is a satisfying, dinner party-worthy meal.
 Vegan & gluten-free.

-This vegan cauliflower steak recipe is served with lentils, which makes the dish filling & satiating.
+For this recipe, vegan cauliflower steak is served with lentils, which makes the dish filling & satiating.
+And it’s finished with a generous spoonful of romesco sauce.

 Romesco is a roasted bell pepper & tomato sauce with breadcrumbs and almonds.
+Think of it as the bell pepper's answer to pesto.

 It comes together really quickly in the food processor.

 Vibrant romesco sauce gives the dish a flair of fanciness.
+But in reality, this cauliflower dish is weeknight and family-friendly.
+You could even pull it out on a Monday!

 (Looking for more ideas for this cruciferous vegetable?
 Roasted cauliflower steaks are also great with cilantro chimichurri!)